 This thereby shoots up maintenance cost for both IT as well as the business.
 Some of the leading companies have a disciplined approach when it comes to the product lifecycle management, they proactively engage the right people at the right times and effectively monitor the performance of the product portfolio and the product development teams.

 Speed to market – Why is it such a critical factor in the innovation process?

 - Almost every innovation process of the current era is technology dependent.
 Technological changes are happening at a rapid pace, therefore if you are not innovating at speed, technological changes can hamper your innovation process

 - All the competitors are investing a major chunk of their money in innovation and there are some serious chances that the delay in converting your idea into the product will place them ahead of your company

 - The premium pricing of the innovation process is shrinking each day.
 Once it becomes a common marketplace technique, it would not yield incremental returns

-How can you accelerate STM for innovation?
+How can you accelerate Speed To Market for innovation?

 Integrating Business with Innovation

 Most often, innovation centers are operated in silos.
 Some of the critical business functions rarely participate in the innovation process and the pressure to prove the investment in innovation is most often confined to smaller groups.

 This brings down a firm’s risk appetite and slows down speed to market.
 Involvement and participation from various teams of a company will help in faster STM.